apisearch-io/php-client/README.md

 part of your application where filters are dynamically generated by using the total number of results in the data set.

-For example, if we can filter by the manufacturer 'Nike', but with the current set of filters, there is not Nike elements available, Nike should'nt be available.
+For example, if we can filter by the item's manufacturer 'Nike', but with the current set of filters, there is not elements manufactured by Nike available, Nike should'nt be available.
 Otherwise, if it is, then we should have the capability of showing the final user the real number of Nike elements available.

-This is whan we call aggregations.
+This is what we call aggregations.

 Each filter applied creates, unless you say otherwise, an aggregation group with all available options for this filter.
-If you filter by the manufacturer Nike, your result will come with a group called *manufacturers* and with all other manufacturers available to be filtered, each one with the elements total in your database.
+If you filter by the item Nike, your result will come with a group called *manufacturers* and with all other manufacturers available to be filtered, each one with the elements total in your database.